-Based on management's assessment under the framework in Internal Control-Integrated Framework, management has concluded that its internal control over financial reporting was effective as of December 31, 2021.
+Based on management's assessment under the framework in Internal Control-Integrated Framework, management has concluded that its internal control over financial reporting was effective as of December 31, 2022.

-The Company's internal control over financial reporting as of December 31, 2021 has been audited by Deloitte & Touche LLP, an independent registered public accounting firm.
+The Company's effectiveness of internal control over financial reporting as of December 31, 2022 has been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report, which is included in Item 8 of this Annual Report on Form 10-K.